Department of Psychology

 Behavioral Neuroscience Concentration

 For a concentration in behavioral neuroscience, students are required to take Human Neuropsychology, Physiological Psychology, and Neuroscience Foundations.
-The remaining eight credits can be completed from a list of preapproved course offerings, meaning a total of 18 credit hours in approved course work is required to complete this concentration.
+The remaining eight credits can be completed from a list of preapproved course offerings.